CodeLaboratory-Patrick/Flutter_ExpenseTracker/README.md

 ---
 ## ⭐️ Flutter Guide: Handling Screen Overlays like the Soft Keyboard

 In this guide, we will explore how to handle screen overlays, such as the soft keyboard, in Flutter applications.
-Specifically, we will analyze the provided code snippet, understand how Flutter uses `MediaQuery` to interact with the keyboard, and explore best practices for managing widgets that can be affected by such overlays.
+Specifically, we will analyze the provided code snippet, understand how Flutter uses `MediaQuery` to interact with the keyboard.
 This knowledge helps ensure a smooth user experience when users interact with text fields on different devices.

 ## Code Overview: Handling Soft Keyboard